pypa/distlib/docs/tutorial.rst

 a signature from a valid certifying authority (e.g. Verisign, Thawte etc.) or a `Web of Trust <http://wikipedia.org/wiki/Web_of_trust>`_ around the keys that you want to rely on.

+An index may itself countersign distributions (so *it* deals with the keys of the distribution publishers, but you need only deal with the public signing key belonging to the index).
+If you trust the index, you can trust the verified signature if it's signed by the index.

 Uploading documentation